akmur/alex-11ty/posts/2017-02-04-using-linters.md

 - to follow conventions
 - to share code within a team without losing your mind

-Let me double stress the fact that linters are especially important if you work in a team (meaning not alone), because by following some rules you can make sure that your code looks the same regardless of who&#8217;s writing the code.
+Let me double stress the fact that linters are especially important if you work in a team (meaning not alone), because by following some rules you can make sure that your code looks the same regardless of who's writing the code.

 And finally, let me triple stress that linters are super good to learn how to code as they point out issues while you type (I especially find JavaScript linters useful for this reason).